web-stuff-98/golang-chat-learning-project/README.md

 This is my first golang project which I am making so that I can learn.
-It is not finished.

-Its a chat app with refresh tokens using MongoDB, go-fiber and websockets

-It will have chatrooms, video chat, video uploads and profiles like prisma-social-media
+The UI is not finished, the backed is finished but isn't using environment variables.
+The JWT secret is just "secret".